How can you have employee experience without a successful onboarding process?

-New hires need to feel a connection to their new employer and not just learn how to use the photocopy machine – it needs to transcend over teaching the basics and where their desk is situated.
+New hires need to feel a connection to their new employer.
+Not just learn how to use the photocopy machine.
+It needs to transcend over teaching the basics and where their desk is situated.
 If you have an onboarding system that needs improvement, consider the points discussed prior; digital signing, mobile-enabled and internal communication between the stakeholders

 Be open communicating with your employees, and make them feel safe and comfortable to come to you with a problem.
-It’s better your employees tell you straight away if they’re struggling to make a deadline then leave you in the dark; more obstacles will arise this way.
-Managers and supervisors need to check in with their employees to see what they’re doing for the day and if they’re facing any problems or restrictions.
+It’s better your employees tell you straight away if they’re struggling to make a deadline than leave you in the dark.
+More obstacles will arise this way.
+Managers and supervisors need to check in with their employees to see what they’re doing for the day.
+See if they’re facing any problems or restrictions.
 Keep them motivated and show them gratitude when they hit their KPIs and complete a task.

 Companies can even conduct morning meetings and discuss what’s on everyone’s agenda.
 Morning sessions can help start the morning with proper engagement and productivity.
 It will not only wake up your team to the busy day ahead but it will show them how you want to know and be a part of their journey.